MT. LAGUNA CLASSIC

 Mid-Course Cut Offs: You must leave Pine Valley Community Park no later than 2:15pm to start the final loop.

-Time Limit: For an official finish and Stage 2 KOM credit you must complete loop 3 and cross the finish line up on Mt.
+Time Limit: For an official finish you must complete loop 3 and cross the finish line up on Mt.
 Laguna by 4:30pm.

 o change this html